 What can I and can’t I pack when flying abroad?

 Luggage regulations internationally are always changing, so the best way to be confident about what you’re bringing is to go to the online to the TSA website and select the page of the country you’re flying into – they’ll have an updated list of restrictions and local no-no’s.
 Everywhere is different!
 London is super fussy about liquids, while Paris let me bring 3 full bottles of wine with me!
 Mexico will fine you hundreds (and hundreds) of bucks for an apple but Canada just cares that you don’t bring in weed!
 The more you know, friends!

 Why won’t you guys help me lift my bag?

-It may seem a little rude, but any injuries we sustain while lifting your giant bags are specifically not covered by our health plan with the company.
-That said, we’re not supposed to help you.
-If it’s too heavy for you to lift, I’m sorry but I have the upper body strength of a precious but tiny canary bird and you’re probably stronger than I am sooooo … I can check it for you to your final destination and someone else can lift it into the belly of the beast.
-I get judged so hard for it by ya’ll but I’m sorry, you pack it, you stack it – I touch it, I tag it!
+It may seem a little rude but if it’s too heavy for you to lift, I’m sorry but I have the upper body strength of a precious but tiny canary bird and you’re probably stronger than I am sooooo … I can check it for you to your final destination for free and someone else can lift it into the belly of the beast.
+I get judged so hard for this by ya’ll but I’m sorry, unless you have a *legitimate* medical reason, you’re the one who overstuffed it and I’m not trying to get injured or have back problems in a few years throwing up everyone’s ginormous luggage.
+You pack it, you stack it; I touch it, I tag it.
+Thank you, next.

 Any hotel hacks?